dart-lang/language/working/0260-anonymous-methods/feature-specification.md

 };
 ```

+A crucial point in both forms of anonymous methods shown above is that they
+evaluate the receiver (the expression before the `.`) and make it available
+as the value of `this` in the body.
+As usual, members of `this` can be
+accessed with an implicit receiver (for example, `write(...)` will call the
+`write` method of the `StringBuffer` which is the value of `this`).

 The code has now been reorganized because there is no need to have the
 variable `sb` any more: All the work which is done with the string buffer
 is now handled in the body of the anonymous method, and the two other